Table of Contents

 Toxic relationships have cycles.
-It is very easy to be triggered back into the cycle if you don’t allow yourself the opportunity to take a step back and observe your past experience and the reasons you landed up there and why you tolerated being badly treated.
+It is very easy to be triggered back into the cycle if you don’t allow yourself the opportunity to take a step back and observe your past experience, the reasons you landed up there, and why you tolerated being so badly treated.

-Breaking ties with toxic people is important as it helps to keep you out of the cycle of abuse.
-This, of course, is the aim of the healing and recovery process.
+Breaking ties with toxic people is important, as it helps keep you out of the cycle of abuse.
+This, of course, is the aim of the healing process.

-Forgiveness and I would say forgiveness of yourself and forgiveness of your partner.
+Forgiveness is an important aspect of the healing process.
+By forgiveness, I would say forgiveness of yourself and forgiveness of your partner are essential.

-Without this kind of forgiveness, it may be difficult to let go of the anger, regret, and pain that you will carry around as a result of the way in which this other person treated you.
+Without this kind of forgiveness, it may be difficult to let go of the anger, regret, and pain that you will carry around as a result of the way in which this other person, someone that you trusted, treated you.

-Forgiveness of yourself for tolerating the toxic relationship and allowing another person to use and abuse you.
+When I refer to forgiveness of yourself, I mean forgiving yourself for tolerating a toxic relationship and allowing another person to use and abuse you.

-If you have been in a toxic relationship, self-care is not something that you are familiar with as you have been more focused on self-sacrifice.
+If you have been in a toxic relationship, self-care is not something that you are familiar with, as you have been more focused on self-sacrifice than on self-care.

 It is now time to change your mindset and look at ways that you are able to participate in practices that help to sustain and nurture your inner self.